What do you do when you can’t find anywhere to eat in New York City? After toying with the idea of opening their own restaurant, designer...

 The Long Good Read highlights the most popular, most interesting, long form content from the Guardian, twice a day.
 It's the meaty, good stuff.
 The stuff you want to sink into on a Sunday morning, over a cup of coffee.

 It was created by Dan Catt at the Guardian.
 It fetches all of the articles over a certain word count from the Guardian API, and uses data from the Guardian Zeitgeist to pick the best articles for the day.
-Those are published on the site at 5am every day, and you can subscribe to the RSS feed or stick the articles in something like Instapaper or Readability.
+Those are published on the site at 5am every day, and you can subscribe to the RSS feed or stick the articles in something like Instapaper.

 The only problem is that, except perhaps for the Kindle, no-one really enjoys reading on a screen, especially for long-form content like this.
 And so we helped Dan to produce a prototype of a paper version of a week of The Long Good Read (12th-18th March).
 And here it is.